-• Federal law requires that there be a U.S. Coast Guard-approved life jacket (personal flotation device), correctly sized and readily accessible for every person onboard, plus a throwable cushion or ring.
-We strongly advise that everyone wear a life jacket at all times while in the boat.
+- U.S. federal law requires that there be a U.S. Coast Guard-approved life jacket (personal flotation device), correctly sized and readily accessible for every person onboard, plus a throwable cushion or ring.
+It is strongly advised that everyone wear a life jacket at all times while in the boat. - Use of personal flotation devices may be mandatory in areas outside of the U.S. Always check local laws and regulations before embarking.